llmkit-ai/llmkit/README.md

 3. **IMPORTANT**: Set your OpenRouter API Key
    - Edit the `.env` file in the `backend` directory
    - Add your OpenRouter API key: `OPENROUTER_API_KEY=your_key_here`
-   - Restart LLMKit if it's already running
+   - Restart Llmkit if it's already running

 This command will:
 - Create the SQLite database if it doesn't exist